What Does the Adoption of Unified English Braille Mean for You?Published on

-The impact of UEB adoption is being felt by organizations including rehabilitation and educational institutions, agencies that support people who are visually impaired or blind, and libraries.
+Organizations feel the impact of UEB adoption.
+Some of these include rehabilitation and educational institutions, agencies that support people with visual disabilities, and libraries.
 Teachers of students who are visually impaired or blind as well as vision rehabilitation therapists will find they need to learn UEB.
-Agencies that provide services to individuals who are visually impaired will have to adopt new training materials for their instructors as well as the students.
+Agencies that provide services to individuals with visual disabilities will have to adopt new training materials for their instructors as well as the students.
 Libraries and other organizations providing text for individuals who read Braille also must proactively think about the ways UEB might impact their service.
-Its anticipated Braille books produced using EBAE will continue to be available in local libraries along with new books being produced in UEB.
+Its anticipated Braille books produced using EBAE will continue to be available in local libraries.
+There will also be new books produced in UEB.

 Advantages of UEB for organizations according to BANA:

 - Increase the timeliness of many types of Braille production by permitting transcribers to put more focus on the advanced aspects of Braille production rather than spending time on routine matters.

 - Reduce the labor required with Braille production, giving teachers more time to spend with the students instead of Brailling materials for them.

 - Minimize, to some extent, difficulties experienced by a reader who is required to read computer-produced Braille that has been transcribed by someone who has not been properly trained in Braille transcription.

 Impact on Production: